Welcome to Ferndale's

 Ferndale, MI 48220

-Purchase your license at City Hall during regular business hours or through Oakland County Animal Control.
+Purchase your license at City Hall during regular business hours or online through Oakland County Animal Control.

 Yes.
 Yards, the public right of way, and exercise dog runs shall be kept free of dog droppings and uneaten food and maintained in a sanitary manner so as not to be a nuisance because of odor or attraction for flies and vermin.